-The NBA started in the cold Northeast, but the last two decades have had the “hot” team performance coming out of the NBA’s Western Conference.
+The NBA started in the cold Northeast.
+Over the last two decades have had “hot” team performance coming out of the NBA’s Western Conference.

-This year could bring a champ from the East, but we certainly know we will continue to see several rounds of great NBA playoff basketball as we approach the exciting NBA Finals.
+This year could bring a champ from the East!
+We know we'll continue to see several rounds of great NBA playoffs as we approach the Finals.

 Rule Changes and Marketing

-The financial issues of some of the early NBA franchises drove some important rule changes.
-The 24-second shot clock rule was an innovative rule change that was driven by the owner of the financially struggling Syracuse team.
-This change was implemented as a way to speed up the game, generate higher scoring and ideally, attract more fans.
+The financial issues of some early NBA franchises drove some important rule changes.
+The 24-second shot clock rule was an innovative rule change driven by the owner of the Syracuse team.
+Financially, the team is struggling.
+This change was implemented as a way to speed up the game.
+It will also generate higher scoring and ideally, attract more fans.

-Prior to this rule change, teams with a lead late in the game would simply pass the ball back and forth in an attempt to run out the game clock.
+Before this rule change, teams with a lead late in the game would simply pass the ball back and forth.
+This was an attempt to run out the game clock.
 This tactic was hardly the type of athletic activity that sells arena seats.
-The time-limit rule-change significantly altered the pace of the game and put professional basketball on a course that fans could really enjoy.
+The time-limit rule-change significantly altered the pace of the game.
+It put professional basketball on a course that fans could really enjoy.

-Rule changes and other aspects of the game would later change the game and further increase the appeal of professional basketball.
+Rule changes and other aspects would later change the game.
+There was an increase in the appeal of professional basketball.

-By the late 1960s however, the NBA had only 10 teams located in the largest of cities, and only the larger US population centers were able to consistently draw enough arena ticket sales to stay afloat.
-NBA teams in the larger metro areas like New York, Chicago, and Boston kept the league going through the 1960s.
+By the late 1960s, the NBA had only 10 teams located in the largest of cities.
+Only the larger US population centers were able to draw enough arena ticket sales to survive.
+NBA teams in the larger metro areas like New York, Chicago, and Boston kept the league going through the '60s.

-The New York Knicks versus Boston Celtics is the NBA’s longest enduring rivalry and continues to this day.
+The New York Knicks versus Boston Celtics is the NBA’s longest enduring rivalry.
+It continues to this day.

-In the late 1960s, another important rivalry developed between the NBA and a newly established professional league - The American Basketball Association.
+In the late 1960s, another important rivalry developed.
+This time, between the NBA and a newly established professional league: The American Basketball Association.

 The American Basketball Association (ABA)

-It was 1967 when a new professional league, (The ABA), emerged to compete with the NBA and fill the professional basketball void in smaller US cities.
+It was in 1967 when a new professional league, (The ABA), emerged.
+It was here to compete with the NBA and fill the professional basketball void in smaller US cities.
 These smaller cities included: